Tezza48/ChangeCalculator/README.md

 # ChangeCalculator
-Algorith to calculate change.
+Algorithm to calculate change.

-This algorithm will take an input of money as a float and calculate the change to give, using the least couns possible.
+This algorithm will take an input of money as a float and calculate the change to give, using the least coins possible.